A 90-Day Journal That Targets and Strengthens Core Executive Functions

 Executive function skills aren’t fixed traits.
 They’re like muscles: they grow stronger with the right kind of practice.

-The challenge?
-Most kids never get the chance to practice them in a structured, consistent way.
+The challenge is that most kids never get the chance to practice them in a structured, consistent way.

-In less than 7 minutes a day, this 90-day journal helps students build self-awareness — the foundation of executive functions — so they can strengthen skills like planning, organization, time management, flexible thinking, and follow-through.
+In less than 7 minutes a day, this 90-day journal helps students build self-awareness — the foundation of executive functions.
+With structured, daily practice, they strengthen skills like planning, organization, time management, flexible thinking, and follow-through.

 How it Works